-The Government has established mechanisms to coordinate its efforts to address child labor, including its worst forms (Table 6).
+The Government has established a mechanism to coordinate its efforts to address child labor, including its worst forms (Table 6).

 |Coordinating Body||Role & Description|

-* The impact of this policy on child labor does not appear to have been studied.
+* The impact of this program on child labor does not appear to have been studied.

 |Area||Suggested Action||Year(s) Suggested|